webtiming/timingsrc/index.md

 ## Timing Object

-The timingsrc library is a JavaScript implementation of the timing object and the implied programming model, both introduced in the [Timing Object Draft Spec](http://webtiming.github.io/timingobject/).
+The timingsrc library is a JavaScript implementation of the timing object programming model, introduced in the [Timing Object Draft Spec](http://webtiming.github.io/timingobject/).
 Here are some key points:

 - timing object defines a common API for timing resources
 - timing sensitive components take direction from (slave to) timing objects